-Parameter Description term Specifies the type of terms to be produced from the original query.
-Specify either TOKENS or THEMES. prefix Specifies the literal string to be prepended to all terms. suffix Specifies the literal string to be appended to all terms. connector Specifies the literal string to connect all terms after applying the prefix and suffix.
+Parameter Description prefix Specifies the literal string to be prepended to all terms. suffix Specifies the literal string to be appended to all terms. connector Specifies the literal string to connect all terms after applying the prefix and suffix.

 An error will be raised if the input Text query string specified in the Query Rewrite Template with TRANSFORM rules contains any Oracle Text query operators (such as AND, OR, or SOUNDEX).
 Also, any special characters (such as % or \$) in the input Text query string must be preceded by an escape character, or an error is raised.